 - Windows 10 and Windows 2016

-- Feature Upgrades: Essentially a new build of Windows 10 (for example 1511, 1607, 1703).
+- Feature Upgrades: Feature builds are essentially a new build of Windows 10 (for example 1511, 1607, 1703).
 These upgrades are published every 3-4 months.
 Currently, Windows 10 build upgrades can be completed with a standard package deployed by Tanium.

-- 2017-XX Cumulative Update: Released monthly, supersedes any previous cumulative update for Windows 10.
+- 2017-XX Cumulative Update: Released monthly, a cumulative update supersedes any previous cumulative update for Windows 10.
 Contains all security and non-security fixes for the month and all previous months.

 - Windows 7, 8.1, 2008, 2008R2, 2012, 2012R2